Welsh Seal: Owain Glyndŵr

-The Pennal letter, written by Owain Glyndwr is currently held in the Archives Nationales in Paris.
-Facsimile copies involving specialist ageing techniques and moulds of the famous Glyndwr seal were created by The National Library of Wales which were presented by the then heritage minister Alun Ffred Jones, to six Welsh institutions in 2009.
-The royal great seal from 1404 was given to Charles IV of France and contains images and Glyndŵr's title – – 'Owain, by the grace of God, Prince of Wales'.
+The Pennal Letter, written by Glyndŵr in 1406 and bearing his great seal, is currently held in the Archives Nationales in Paris.
+In 2009, facsimile copies of the seal were created by the National Library of Wales and presented by the then heritage minister, Alun Ffred Jones, to six Welsh institutions.

-Glyndŵr's Great Seal and a letter handwritten by him to the French in 1406 are in the Bibliothèque nationale de France in Paris.
-Six reproductions were made by the National Library of Wales for display in Wales.

-In 1999 an early day motion was put forward for the return of Glyndwr seals to Wales, but failed to reach sufficient support to be debated in parliament.
+In 1999 an early day motion was put forward for the return of Glyndŵr seals to Wales, but failed to reach sufficient support to be debated in parliament.